 But then again, recently there’s been more than one reason to think back on what that ex-boxer told me.
 And they haven’t been good reasons.
 Because the fact is a manager’s role, beyond helping with things like contracts, travel arrangements and training expenses, is to make good decisions that will maximize a boxer’s career potential.
 And to also help that boxer avoid making bad, outside-the-ring decisions that will do the opposite.
 But for a number of Al Haymon fighters, neither has been taking place.
 And that’s even when putting aside the tendency of so many in the Haymon stable to let their talent and physical prime wither on the vine.

 To illustrate, let’s take a recent example, that being one Gervonta Davis choosing to publicly assault an ex-girlfriend at a basketball game.
 Now, needless to say, no one can fault a manager for this type of bonehead move.
 And ideally someone in Davis’ position would hold himself to a higher standard and treat people with a modicum of decency and respect.
 He is, after all, a potential star in boxing and a world champion.
-But beyond that, the blatant senselessness of this action, the fact that Davis evidently felt at liberty to conduct himself in public as he did, speaks to a lack of guidance, does it not?
+But beyond that, the fact Davis evidently felt at liberty to conduct himself in public as he did, speaks to a lack of guidance, does it not?
 Especially when one takes into account that Gervonta isn’t exactly unknown to law enforcement.

 One imagines an astute manager might make it his business to keep tabs on their fighter’s personal life and, if needed, offer some unsolicited advice about how to deal with people.
 At the very least, sitting Davis down and expressing such sentiments as “Don’t be an asshole,” might go some way to helping a hot-headed young man make wiser decisions.
 And it wouldn’t require much in the way of time and effort to go further and maybe say things like, “Learn from Floyd.
 You want to end up in jail?
 Watch your temper.
 Take the high road, etc.”